Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 Aboriginal Justice Caucus

-AJC have previously raised concerns with Victoria Police about the lack of information on Aboriginal people in police cells and incidents, such as self-harm that may occur while they are there.
+The AJC previously raised concerns with Victoria Police about the lack of information on Aboriginal people in police cells and incidents, such as self-harm, that may occur while they are there.
 These concerns were particularly pronounced during the coronavirus pandemic where measures introduced to protect the health of individuals and prevent transmission, exacerbated the impacts of isolation on people held in custody.

 Home